 As a professional project manager, there’s no doubt you carry the special traits needed for the role.
 Regardless, in today’s world, you need to have the right tools to help you achieve the organization’s outcomes, and secure a successful execution of any project you get to manage.

-As a revolutionary project and portfolio management tool, Proggio holds several ways of helping you distribute project assignments across everyone in your workspace and also allows you to track and report on their progress.
+As a revolutionary project and portfolio management tool, Proggio holds several ways of helping you distribute project assignments across everyone in your Space and also allows you to track and report on their progress.
 In the following sections, we will show valuable insights that will help you log, track, analyze, monitor and report on project deliverables to always remain on top of updates and changes that occurred in your portfolio plan and actions that need to be taken.